florianheinemann/passwordless/README.md

 * Consider switching off redirects such as `successRedirect` on the `acceptToken()` middleware

 ## The tokens and security
 By default, the tokens are UUIDs/GUIDs generated according to [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) Version 4 and as implemented by [node-uuid](https://github.com/broofa/node-uuid).
 They can be considered strong enough for the purpose but should be combined with a finite time-to-live (set by default to 1h).
 In addition, it is absolutely mandatory to store the tokens securely by hashing and salting them (done by default in TokenStores such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore).
-Security can be further increased bu limiting the number of tries per UID before calling `TokenStore.invalidateUser(uid, callback)` combined with a login-lock for the UID.
+Security can be further increased by limiting the number of tries per UID before calling `TokenStore.invalidateUser(uid, callback)` combined with a login-lock for the UID.

 ## Further documentation
 - [Full API documentation](https://passwordless.net/docs/Passwordless.html)